Covenantal nomism

 Covenantal nomism, in opposition to merit theology, is the belief that 1st century Jews in the land of Israel did not believe in works righteousness.
 Essentially, it is the belief that one is brought into the Abrahamic covenant through birth and stays in the covenant through works.
-E. P. Sanders and other proponents of Covenantal nomism do not ask the question of whether this is simply another type of works righteousness, since works are necessary to maintain standing in the covenant.
 It suggests that the Jewish view of relationship with God is that keeping the law is based only on a prior understanding of relationship with God.

 The "structure" of covenantal nomism can be described as follows: